fenzor28/SQL-Project-Zorro/README.md

 ## Process
 ### Understanding the Data
      : I began by analyzing the data prior to cleaning.
 Before diving into cleaning, it's important that I understand the quality of the data, what it represents, and what the research or business objectives are.
-By analyzing the data, I was able to identify the issues that need to be addressed during the cleaning process
+By analyzing the data, I was able to identify the issues that need to be addressed during the cleaning process.

-### (your step 2)
+### Import the Data into PostgreSQL
+     1) Create a database named "Ecommerce" and table: Designed a table in PostgreSQL that matches the structure of each CSV file with it's appropriate data types
+     2) Import the CSV file into the table: Use pgAdmin4 to import the CSV file into the created table

 ## Results
 (fill in what you discovered this data could tell you and how you used the data to answer those questions)